fine-boop/auto-web-ctf/README.md

 # ezsolve
 Automate the beginning checks of any web ctf challenge

-Now this isnt an overly complicated tools, it is intended purley for timesaving purposes.
+Now this isnt an overly complicated tool, it is intended purley for timesaving purposes.
 Currently for it to work you must have these tools installed
 - Sublist3r
 - gobuster
 - nmap